Mission: Dedicated to creating the most epic entertainment experiences...ever.

 Advice to Management

 I applied online.
-The process took 3+ months.
-I interviewed at Blizzard Entertainment (Irvine, CA (US)) in October 2015.
+The process took 2 days.
+I interviewed at Blizzard Entertainment.

 Happy 10 years, Camp Blizzard!
 We look back at the first decade of our summer internship program with stories, memories and advice from former interns-turned-full-time employees.